chandresh91/Lucidity_SDET_Assignment/README.md

 # TestNG Test Suite

-This project contains test cases for validating the Zomato Cart Offer functionality using TestNG.
+This project contains test cases for validating the Zomato Cart Offer functionality.
 The test execution is configured through the `testng.xml` file.

 ## Prerequisites